amr-sayed/ixGuardDemo/README.md

 # Time for the obfustication

-after setting the ixguard-license.txt inside the generated IPA folder run this command ixguard -config=ig-config.yml -o=protectedIPA.ipa yourIPA.ipa it will take a while to generate the protectedIPA file
+after setting the ixguard-license.txt inside the generated IPA folder run this command ixguard -config=ig-config.yml -o=protectedIPA.ipa yourIPA.ipa, it will take a while to generate the protectedIPA file